dahas/FastApiSkeleton/README.md

         ```
         DATABASE_URL=postgresql+asyncpg://user:pass@localhost:5432/db_name
         ```
-    - Replace user, pass, db_name accordingly.
+    - Replace user, pass, db_name correspondingly.

 - Initialize database and create the default user:
     Run the following script and set your credentials.
 Username and password are only required once.
 Make sure you type them correctly and keep them in mind.